Ljovynn/WarioWare-Predicter-GiT/README.md

 There is also a warning text a few microgames ahead of levels where "Answer Me!" can appear, to alert the player in advance.

-How to use: After choosing a stage, you can press space to go forward 1 level, Enter to go forward 10 levels, and backspace to go back 1 level.
+How to use: After choosing a stage, you can press space to go forward 1 level, Enter to go forward 10 levels, and backspace to go back 1 level

+Both remix stages and all wario cups will be added soon<sup>TM</sup>

 # Version 2.0 (Updated 2022-10-28)